maubanel/UE5-CPP-Overview/hello-world/README.md

 ##### `Step 5.`\|`CPPOVR`| :small_orange_diamond:

-Name the project and select a location to save it in and press the **Create** button.
+Name the project and select a location to save it in and press the <kbd>Create</kbd> button.

 ![Screenshot of Microsoft's Visual Studio Community website page demonstrating community version that is needed download](images/NameTheFile.png)